michel-dance/python-telemetry-visualization/README.md

 As a vehicle fleet manager, I would like to review the telemetry data on my vehicles after a vehicle has completed a trip.

-The vehicle telemetry includes speed, gps, auto pilot, and energy usage data.
+The vehicle telemetry includes speed, gps, auto pilot, throttle position, brake, and energy usage data.

+Telemetry data is devided into two groups, with group 1 containing vehicle control: auto pilot engagement, throttle position, brake positions.
+Group 2 containing speed and energy.

+## Visualization requirements

+* The x-axis should represent time.
+* The two telemetry groups should be drawn separately with group 1 being below group 2.

 ## Prototype requirements